ISO27001:2022

 Time: the time to define and document the requirements, the time to implement the requirements

-Money: the cost of technical tools and configuration changes to tools
+Money: the cost of technical tools and configuration changes to tools.

 About the author

-I am an information security practitioner of over 30 years.
-I hold a Software Engineering degree and started my career in software development.
-In 2010 I started my first cyber security consulting business that I sold in 2018.
-I worked for over a decade for GE, leading a data governance team across Europe and since then have gone on to deliver hundreds of client engagements and audits.
+Stuart Barker is an information security practitioner of over 30 years.
+He holds an MSc in Software and Systems Security and an undergraduate degree in Software Engineering.
+He is an ISO 27001 expert and thought leader holding both ISO 27001 Lead Implementer and ISO 27001 Lead Auditor qualifications.
+In 2010 he started his first cyber security consulting business that he sold in 2018.
+He worked for over a decade for GE, leading a data governance team across Europe and since then has gone on to deliver hundreds of client engagements and audits.

-I regularly mentor and train professionals on information security and run a successful ISO 27001 YouTube channel where I show people how they can do it themselves.
-I am passionate that knowledge should not be hoarded and brought to market the first of its kind online ISO 27001 store for all the tools and templates people need when they want to do it themselves.
+He regularly mentors and trains professionals on information security and runs a successful ISO 27001 YouTube channel where he shows people how they can implement ISO 27001 themselves.
+He is passionate that knowledge should not be hoarded and brought to market the first of its kind online ISO 27001 store for all the tools and templates people need when they want to do it themselves.

-In my personal life I am active and a hobbyist kickboxer.
+In his personal life he is an active and a hobbyist kickboxer.

-My specialisms are ISO 27001 and SOC 2 and my niche is start up and early stage business.
+His specialisms are ISO 27001 and SOC 2 and his niche is start up and early stage business.